 If you intend to include versions as part of a migration set, and are performing top-ups with

 wipe=false, then you must disable version purging due to a current limitation in the Content Transfer Tool.
 If you prefer to keep version purge enabled and are performing top-ups into a migration set, then you must perform the ingestion as

 Paths to be included: Use path browser to select paths which need to be migrated.
 Path picker accepts input by typing or by selection.

 Following paths are restricted while creating a migration set:

 /etcpaths are allowed to be selected in CTT)

-Click on Save after you populate all the fields in the Create Migration Set details screen.
+Click Save after you populate all the fields in the Create Migration Set details screen.

 After creating a migration set, it is highly recommended to run a size check on the migration set before starting an Extraction process.

-By running a size check on the migration set, you will be able to:
+By running a size check on the migration set, you are able to:

 crx-quickstartsubdirectory to complete extraction successfully.